Jaredy899/astro-website/src/content/blog/drafts/open-source.md

 # Open Source

 Over the past few months, I’ve been diving deep into the world of open source by contributing to [Linutil](https://github.com/ChrisTitusTech/linutil.git), a project by Chris Titus Tech.
 This experience has been a fantastic way to learn not just about the code itself, but also about the tools and workflows that make open source possible.
-I've even made my own [fork](https://github.com/Jaredy899/jaredlinutil.git) that I maintain.

 ## Why I Love Open Source